tthevis/Coursera_TidyData/README.md

 * `stringr` ([Package on cran](http://cran.r-project.org/web/packages/stringr/index.html))

 Furthermore, the user executing the script needs to have _write_ permissions in the working directory.
-The data set will require roughly 300MB of space on the disk wich will be stored in a subfolder called `data`.
+The data set will require roughly 300MB of space on the disk and will be stored in the working directory if not already present.

 ## Script Execution